Kodylow/codecrafters-bittorrent-rust/notes/bittorrent_notes.md

   - Note: .torrent files contain bytes that aren’t valid UTF-8 characters.
 You'll run into problems if you try to read the contents of this file as a String.
 Use &[u8] or Vec<u8> instead.

 Note: The info dictionary looks slightly different for multi-file torrents.
 For this challenge, we'll only implement support for single-file torrents.

+## Info hash

+Info hash is a unique identifier for a torrent file.
+It's used when talking to trackers or peers.

+- To calculate the info hash:
+  - Extract the info dictionary from the torrent file after parsing
+  - Bencode the contents of the info dictionary
+  - Calculate the SHA-1 hash of this bencoded dictionary